Quest Magazine - Home

 • ignition/charging.

-For example, AA roadside technicians (patrol) require NVQ level 3 (or equivalent) in Vehicle Maintenance and Repair, will be familiar with modern vehicle systems and will have current garage experience.
-A good knowledge of electrical, fuel and ignition systems is essential, as is familiarity with operating computers as all AA breakdown teams obtain technical information, guidance and work allocation via a roadside laptop.
-Due to the nature of the work, a full valid driving licence is needed, covering B or BE categories with fewer than six points on it.
-If you don’t yet have the BE category, you will need to complete this first.
+For instance, AA roadside technicians (patrol) require an NVQ level 3 (or equivalent) in Vehicle Maintenance and Repair, familiarity with modern vehicle systems, and current garage experience.
+A strong knowledge of electrical, fuel, and ignition systems is essential, along with computer operation skills, as AA breakdown teams utilize roadside laptops for technical information, guidance, and work allocation.
+A full valid driving license covering B or BE categories, with fewer than six points, is a prerequisite.
+If the BE category is not yet acquired, it needs to be completed first.

 Professional institute membership

-Institutes and associations regulate themselves and pursue high standards in an industry that takes its business very seriously.
-The IMI, for example, is a professional body for individuals, not companies, within the motor industry.
+Institutions and associations within the field self-regulate, maintaining high standards in an industry that prioritizes professionalism.
+The IMI, as an example, is a professional body for individuals, focusing on personal membership rather than affiliating with companies in the motor industry.

 Use your ELC